 First Person Shooter

-Assassinations in Halo: Reach just take too damn long.
+- Assassinations in Halo (first introduced in Halo: Reach) just take too damn long.
 Smart players (except sometimes when they're winning by absurd amounts) just go for the beatdown.
 The only reward you get for sticking your neck out and potentially losing your kill?
 A few extra credits.
 Also, their humiliation, but that's already pretty implicit in getting beatdown anyway.

 Wide Open Sandbox

 - Subverted in No More Heroes, when Letz Shake's "Disaster Blaster" Earthquake Generator goes through the long, fancy charging-up cinematic, and then just as it's about to fire, Henry appears out of nowhere and cuts Letz Shake and the Disaster Blaster to pieces.

 - Played straight with Henry's instant-kill move, thought it's pretty awesome to see anyway.